Your credit score is one of the most important pieces of your overall financial equation. However, it’s certainly not the only piece.

 There are many factors that can impact your credit score.
 Late payments, judgments, and credit inquiries can be a drag on your credit score.
-A long credit history with few or no delinquencies will strengthen your score, and help you get the most competitive interest rates.
+A long credit history with few or no delinquencies will strengthen your score.
+It will help you get the most competitive interest rates.

 What is a bad credit score?

-The most utilized scoring method to quantify creditworthiness is the FICO score, which was created by the Fair Isaac Corporation.
-Your FICO score can range from 300 to 850, with higher scores indicating less credit risk.
+The most utilized scoring method to quantify creditworthiness is the FICO score.
+It was created by the Fair Isaac Corporation.
+Your FICO score can range from 300 to 850.
+Higher scores indicate a lower credit risk.